AdvancedCustomFields/acf/.github/ISSUE_TEMPLATE/acf-bug-report.md

 **Screenshots or Video**
 If applicable, add screenshots or video to help explain your problem.

+**Code**
+Please drag and drop an export of your field group, option page, custom post type or taxonomy JSON here.
+If your issue relates to ACF Blocks, please also provide a reproducable code example of your ACF Block including it's block.json so we can reproduce the issue.

 **Version Information:**
  - WordPress Version [e.g 6.3.1]